-If you have to commute within Toronto, you have a lot of options in Subway, buses, streetcars, cheap uberPOOL.
-If you live in the suburbs and want to commute to Toronto for work, there is efficient and not so expensive Go trains and buses.
+If you have to commute within Toronto, you have a lot of options in Subway, buses, streetcars, and cheap UberPOOL.
+If you live in the suburbs and want to commute to Toronto for work, there are efficient and not-so-expensive GO trains and buses.

 If you live in/around Toronto and your work is in the Suburbs or outside 50km radius, you really need to have a car.
 Owning a car while living and working in Toronto is both expensive and not worth it.

 Always keep yourself updated with the latest technology trends.
 Especially in the following — AR, VR, Machine Learning, and Artificial Intelligence.
 Another important thing to do is to make sure that your skillset is not concentrated in one direction.
 Employers would normally prefer a Full Stack developer anytime over a backend or frontend programmer.